-The Mayor is proposing an adjusted Mayoral council tax requirement in 2023-24 which is £0.667 million or 1.0 per cent higher than in 2022-23.
-The council tax requirement which would result from an equivalent 1.0 per cent increase compared to the Assembly's 2022-23 allocation is £2.701 million.
-The Mayor's proposed council tax requirement for the Assembly is £2.701 million which is identical to this.
-This reflects the fact that the proposed council tax requirement applied for actual expenditure within the GLA: Mayor and GLA: Assembly component budgets has been increased by 1 per cent in line with an assumed uplift in the London wide council tax base.
+The Mayor is proposing an adjusted Mayoral council tax requirement in 2024-25 which is £1.010 million or 1.5 per cent higher than in 2023-24.
+The council tax requirement which would result from an equivalent 1.5 per cent increase compared to the Assembly's 2023-24 allocation is £2.757 million.
+The Mayor's proposed council tax requirement for the Assembly is £2.757 million which is identical to this.
+This reflects the fact that the proposed council tax requirements applied for actual expenditure within the GLA: Mayor and GLA: Assembly component budgets have both been increased by 1.5 per cent in line with the corresponding assumed uplift in the London wide council tax base.